 Sample Logic Cinematic Keys – Smash & Grab

-For instance, they take an average sounding piano and strum its strings on the inside, then whack it with an axe, and then a sledge hammer and finally a blowtorch – all smothered it with a massive reverb and some crazy LFO – and that would be a fairly typical patch in Cinematic Keys.
+For instance, they take an average-sounding piano and strum its strings on the inside, then whack it with an axe, and then a sledgehammer and finally a blowtorch – all smothered with a massive reverb and some crazy LFO – and that would be a fairly typical patch in Cinematic Keys.

 If you are a fan of avant-garde black and white movies, where there is lots of staring and suspenseful weird background music – this is the instrument you need.

-Sample Logic have gone way beyond standard sample libraries by providing what is essentially a full synth engine on top – what they call hybrid sound design, allowing you to create bizarre and interesting creations.
-If you had to pigeon hole Cinematic Keys into a category, I would guess it could be called an atmospheric pad synth, which is where is definitely shines.
-But there is a lot more to this instrument then just pad sounds, way more indeed.
+Sample Logic has gone way beyond standard sample libraries by providing what is essentially a full synth engine on top – what they call hybrid sound design, allowing you to create bizarre and interesting creations.
+If you had to pigeonhole Cinematic Keys into a category, I would guess it could be called an atmospheric pad synth, which is where it definitely shines.
+But there is a lot more to this instrument than just pad sounds, way more indeed.

 Under the hood

 Cinematic Keys is separated into two main sections – Instruments and Multis.
-The instruments section contains three categories Atmospheres, Instrumentals and Percussives.
+The instruments section contains three categories Atmospheres, Instrumentals and percussive.
 Each of those categories is further broken down into sub-categories containing patches.
-Very basically, Cinematic Keys is a rompler, meaning you are provided the pre-made samples to play with as you like, but you can’t get access to the raw WAV data or anything like that.
-The multi’s are a collection of various instrument patches designed to show off the full potential of the instrument, and of course you can make up your own multi preset super-patches as you like.
-The instruments as mentioned aren’t raw samples, but pre-made individual patches designed to be use in conjunction with each other.
+Very basically, Cinematic Keys is a rompler, meaning you are provided with the pre-made samples to play with as you like, but you can’t get access to the raw WAV data or anything like that.
+The multi’s are a collection of various instrument patches designed to show off the full potential of the instrument, and of course, you can make up your own multi-preset super-patches as you like.
+The instruments as mentioned aren’t raw samples, but pre-made individual patches designed to be used in conjunction with each other.

 Multi’s are massive, multi-layered banks that are largely one-finger operated loops, though some pretty epic walls of sound can be achieved by playing chords.
-The are tempo sync’d to you DAW allowing you to quite literally create one note soundscapes.
-Creating your own multi is a snap by simply layering up individual instruments till your hearts content (or your PC blows up).
+They are tempo sync’d to your DAW allowing you to quite literally create one-note soundscapes.
+Creating your own multi is a snap by simply layering up individual instruments till your heart’s content (or your PC blows up).

 The reverb is great, offering both digital and convolution options.
 The digital version is quite nasty, in an ‘Alesis MIDIVerb’ kinda way, but it works really well within the overall design of the instrument.
-The convolutions are excellent and its good you can alternate between the two options.
-There is also and option to reverse the convolution reverb, giving you some really nice spooky effects.
-The convolution samples Sample Logic have used here are top-notch and all sit beautifully with everything you apply it to.
+The convolutions are excellent and it’s good you can alternate between the two options.
+There is also an option to reverse the convolution reverb, giving you some really nice spooky effects.
+The convolution samples Sample Logic has used here are top-notch and all sit beautifully with everything you apply them to.

-I liked the trigger pads, its a neat way of apply preset effects by hitting triggers – kinda like what you would do with NI Maschine.
-Theres a bunch of cool presets to choose from and you can really get some nifty, on the fly creative effects – great for using Cinematic Keys life too I’m sure.
-The down side is there is no way to see what exactly you are doing, its pretty much a case of committing them to memory.
+I liked the trigger pads, it’s a neat way of applying preset effects by hitting triggers – kinda like what you would do with NI Maschine.
+There’s a bunch of cool presets to choose from and you can really get some nifty, on-the-fly creative effects – great for using Cinematic Keys life too I’m sure.
+The downside is there is no way to see what exactly you are doing, it’s pretty much a case of committing them to memory.
 I don’t have a big problem with that, as I think the intent here is to introduce more creative experimentation.
-Unfortunately you can’t create your own trigger presets either.
+Unfortunately, you can’t create your own trigger presets either.

-The ‘Arpeggigator’ (no, not a typo) is a very interesting way to add even more movement to patch sounds.
-Its basically a step sequencer that apply presets chosen in the trigger effect mentioned earlier, and the LFO section.
-So fo instance, you can set up a nice LFO and weird EQ patch on the triggers, which the Arpeggigator will apply at defined steps in the sequence.
-I found in general best to play with the random feature for some interesting results, and Im sure once you’re more familiar with the sounds you can generate from the trigger section and LFO, you could start making up some wild and crazy effects here.
+The ‘Arpeggiator’ (no, not a typo) is a very interesting way to add even more movement to patch sounds.
+It’s basically a step sequencer that applies presets chosen in the trigger effect mentioned earlier, and the LFO section.
+So for instance, you can set up a nice LFO and weird EQ patch on the triggers, which the Arpeggigator will apply at defined steps in the sequence.
+I found in general best to play with the random feature for some interesting results, and I’m sure once you’re more familiar with the sounds you can generate from the trigger section and LFO, you could start making up some wild and crazy effects here.

-There is a handy metronome built in for helping you with patches that have not distinctive rhythm.
+There is a handy metronome built in for helping you with patches that do not have a distinctive rhythm.

 So a bit of a mixed bag with the effects, and a couple of irks in the basic design, but overall the layout works well and your patches sound pretty amazing with even a subtle amount of effect applied.
 The instrument patches on their own tend to sound a little flat and lo-fi, but the real magic is in the layering – and wow, Cinematic Keys will simply blow your mind once you start creating your own multi-layered monster patches.